substance/examples/notepad/README.md

 # Notepad

 This example implements a custom Notepad.
-Please
+Here's a list of all components (=files) involved:

-- [app.js](app.js) - entry point where the Notepad is mounted
+- [app.js](app.js) - entry point where the Notepad created and mounted to the DOM
 - [Notepad.js](Notepad.js) - Notepad component
 - [TodoComponent.js](TodoComponent.js) - Implementation of the Todo component, including toggle interaction
 - [TodoCommand.js](TodoCommand.js) - Surface command for toggling todos